Lena WiegmannPhD Student University of Zürich

 8057 Zürich +41 (0) 44 635 50 email@example.com

-Lena joined the Interface Group in October 2014 as a PhD student after graduating from ETH Zurich with a master’s degree in mechanical engineering.
+Lena was a PhD student in the Interface Group from October 2014 to July 2018.
+She joined the group after graduating from ETH Zurich with a master’s degree in mechanical engineering.
 During her studies, she received a scholarship of the German National Academic Foundation (“Studienstiftung des Deutschen Volkes”) and was accepted to the Femtec program, which supports talented female engineering students.
 She conducted research projects at Oxford and Harvard University, which were focused on biomedical engineering and biomechanics.
 Her master thesis with Prof. Ralph Müller (ETHZ) was about multiscale modeling of bone failure prediction, combining finite element analyses at different scales.
 In general, her interest lies in the application of engineering solutions to solve current challenges in medicine.

 Wiegmann L, de Zélicourt DA, Speer O, Muller A, Goede JS, Seifert B and Kurtcuoglu V (2017) Influence of Standard Laboratory Procedures on Measures of Erythrocyte Damage.
 Front.
 Physiol.
 8:731. doi: 10.3389/fphys.2017.00731

 Wiegmann L, Boës S, de Zélicourt DA, Thamsen B, Schmid Daners M, Meboldt M, Kurtcuoglu V (2017) Blood Pump Design Variations and Their Influence on Hydraulic Performance and Indicators of Hemocompatibility.
 Annals of Biomedical Engineering. https://doi.org/10.1007/s10439-017-1951-0